freewine/OpsAssistant/README.md

 │   ├── guardduty
 │   ├── inspector
 │   ├── iotsecurity
 │   ├── reports         # Generate Security reports daily/weekly/monthly
 │   └── waf
-├── doc
+├── dify                # Dify prompts or workflow DSLs ├── doc
 ├── events              # Invocation events that you can use to invoke API gateway.
 ├── template.yaml	# A template that defines the application's AWS resources.